fluencelabs/fRPC-Substrate/README.md

   curl: /usr/bin/curl         # host path to binary mapped to the alias used in the module's FFI link section
 ```

-The minimum key for a module file are: version, type and name.
+The minimal keys for a module file are: version, type and name.
 Effector modules, however, may need additional information such as [MountedBinaries](https://fluence.dev/docs/marine-book/marine-runtime/mounted-binaries).
 Such information needs to be manually added.

 #### project-secrets.yaml, user-secrets.yaml -- the cryptographic key file